AK-Storm/OCA-Notes/Chapter_1.md

     java.sql.Date d2 = new java.sql.Date();
     ```
 ## 2. Javadoc
+    * to generate javadoc by command:
+      ```shell
+      javadoc -d /path/to/output /path/to/*.java
+      ```
+     * to generate package level comment we shoud put a file with the package name .java the will contain  the javadoc and the package declaration  com/foo/package-info.java:
+     ```java

+     ```
+     * javadoc annotations :
+      @author name
+      Author Name (class/interface only)
+      @version major.minor.patch
+      Version number (class/interface only)
+      @param name description
+      Description of parameter (method only)
+      @return description
+      Description (method only)
+      @throws Throwable description
+      Description of exception (exceptions are discussed in the next module)
+      @deprecated explanation
+      Explanation (method only)
+      @see package.class#member label
+      A hyperlink to a reference package/class/member or field.
+Or simple text for a “See Also” reference

 ## 3. Compiling and classpath
    * to compile a java class we use the javac compiler
    ```shell